Understanding your menstrual cycle

 Menstruation (Days 1-7)

-This is the time of the cycle when the body sheds the old endometrium in order for a new nutrient rich lining to form.
+This is the time of the cycle.
+The body sheds the old endometrium.
+This allows a new nutrient rich lining to form.
 The bleed should be fresh red in colour with a smooth flow, which lasts ideally between 3-5 days.

-Common problems during this phase include: pain (before, during or after), stop-start bleeding sometimes starting or finishing with brown discharge, small or large clots, a bleed which is watery or foul smelling, very heavy or scanty bleeding which may be prolonged, tiredness, low back ache, night sweating, sweaty palms and feet.
+Common problems during this phase include: pain (before, during or after).
+Stop-start bleeding may start or finish with brown discharge.
+There may be small or large clots.
+A bleed can be watery or foul smelling.
+Bleeding can be very heavy or scanty and may be prolonged.
+Other issues include tiredness, low back ache, night sweating, and sweaty palms and feet.

 Acupuncture treatment during this phase includes encouraging the smooth flow of blood, improving egg quality and encouraging the development of the new endometrium.